-- ▶ Pay off their entire loan at any time.
-If the member has not been "finalized" for retirement, partial or full lump-sum repayment can be made by bank check, money order, or electronically through MyNYCERS.
-Otherwise, at any time after finalization, retirees are permitted to repay, in full only, the total outstanding loan balance at retirement. - ▶ Make direct monthly repayments.
+- Pay off their entire loan at any time. - If the member has not been "finalized" for retirement, partial or full lump-sum repayment can be made by bank check, money order, or electronically through MyNYCERS.
+Otherwise, at any time after finalization, retirees are permitted to repay, in full only, the total outstanding loan balance at retirement. - Make direct monthly repayments. - If the member has not been "finalized" for retirement, they can make monthly payments.
 There is a \$5 per-payment fee charged for each direct payment made.

 Members on union leave must repay their loan by direct payment, but the \$5 per-payment fee is waived.
 Partial repayment once a member is off payroll is recommended in the following circumstances:

-- ▶ If the member has filed for retirement, but has not yet selected a retirement benefit option, contact NYCERS to find out how the outstanding loan will affect the member's retirement benefit and its tax consequences.
-The member can also refer to Loan Reduction Factors for Retirements Fact Sheet #714 to estimate the reduction in the benefit. - ▶ If the member transferred between City agencies and there have been no deductions in their paycheck for loan repayments since the transfer, contact NYCERS to arrange to make direct partial payments; otherwise, compound interest will continue to accrue on the loan.
+- If the member has filed for retirement, but has not yet selected a retirement benefit option, contact NYCERS to find out how the outstanding loan will affect the member's retirement benefit and its tax consequences.
+The member can also refer to Loan Reduction Factors for Retirements Fact Sheet #714 to estimate the reduction in the benefit. - If the member transferred between City agencies and there have been no deductions in their paycheck for loan repayments since the transfer, contact NYCERS to arrange to make direct partial payments; otherwise, compound interest will continue to accrue on the loan.